elastos/Elastos.SDK.DIDClient.Java/docs/index.md

 ---

 ## Introduction
-* DID CLIENT API, include DID and DID property management, sent data to chain, DID message sign/verify functions.
+* DID CLIENT API include DID and DID property management, sent data to block chain, DID message sign/verify functions.
-* warning: Since software is written by humans, it can have bugs.
+* WARNING: Since software is written by humans, it can have bugs.
 Thus, if you have questions you are always welcome to issue your problem.

 ------------
 ## useful links